DreekFire/Tides/README.md

 ## Installation

 Unfortunately, FtD does not provide a nice way to import libraries.
-The easiest way to do it is to copy the content of `Header.lua` to the beginning of your lua script (outside of the Update function) and the content of `Tides.lua` or `Tides.min.lua` anywhere else in your script, such as the very end (again, outside of any functions).
+The easiest way to do it is to replace the default Lua box contents with the contents of `Wrapper.lua`.
+Alternatively, copy the content of `Header.lua` to the beginning of your lua script (outside of the Update function) and the content of `Tides.lua` or `Tides.min.lua` anywhere else in your script, such as the very end (again, outside of any functions).

 If you wish to reduce the size of your code, you can remove any classes that you don't need.